DEPARTMENTS & OFFICES >

 412-351-0222 (option 2 for intake) or 412-381-2100 (office)

-Offering dual diagnosis individual and group therapy, intervention groups for parents and teens, intensive outpatient programs (day and evening), AA meetings, and DUI evaluations.
+Offering dual diagnosis individual and group therapy, intervention groups for parents and teens, intensive outpatient programs, AA meetings, and DUI evaluations.
 Located in the South Side of Pittsburgh.

 View videos of real-life stories and learn more about addiction